knutopia/Modlogr/README.md

 * A computer with a DAW (I use a Macbook Pro with Ableton Live) that can import audio files (FLAC files, specifically)
 * Remote-control software on the computer to operate the Raspberry PI (see Pi documentation), like VNC Viewer.
   * You can also connect a screen, mouse and keyboard to the Pi to operate it directly (or use the built-in keyboard of the Pi 400), but remote operation is convenient.
-* File transfer software on the computer to download the recordings from the Raspberry Pi (see Pi documentation), like FileZilla.
+* File transfer software on the computer to download the recordings from the Raspberry Pi (see Pi documentation.)
+VNC Viewer has file transfer functionality built in. which is convenient for transferring files during a VNC session.
+For simple file transfer without a VNC session, consider FileZilla.

 ## Expected Skill Level
 This is a project, not a consumer product.
 Don't expect everything to just work.
 Teach yourself to operate a Raspberry Pi, to edit files on it, to run command line actions.
 Many people have done this.
 The internet is full of great support resources.